centreon/centreon-documentation/versioned_docs/version-21.10/getting-started/monitor-windows-server-with-snmp.md

 ### To go further

 The **Windows SNMP** Plugin Pack provides several monitoring templates.
-Go to  **Configuration > Services > Templates** menu to know the complete list:
+Go to **Configuration > Services > Templates** to know the complete list:

    ![image](../assets/getting-started/quick_start_windows_snmp_18.png)

-With **Centreon IT Edition** you can add very quickly and very simply the monitoring of your network cards, partition, processes and services using the [Service Discovery](../monitoring/discovery/services-discovery) functionality.
+With **Centreon IT Edition** you can add very quickly and very simply the monitoring of your network cards, partitions, processes and services using the [Service Discovery](../monitoring/discovery/services-discovery) functionality.

-1. Go to the **Configuration > Services > Scan** menu.
-Start to write the name of host and the web interface automatically complete the name:
+1. Go to **Configuration > Services > Scan**.
+Start writing the name of the host and the web interface automatically completes the name:

 	![image](../assets/getting-started/quick_start_windows_snmp_19.png)

 2. Select the discovery command to run from the list that has just appeared below the **Rule** field.
-Then click on the Scan button and wait during the discovery.
+Then click on the **Scan** button and wait during the discovery.
 The result is displayed.
-Select items to add to the monitoring and click on the Save button:
+Select items to add to the monitoring and click on the **Save** button:

 	![image](../assets/getting-started/quick_start_windows_snmp_20.png)

 The item was added.
 You can select another discovery command below **Rule** and repeat the process.

-3. The services were added and can be displayed in the menu **Configuration > Services > Services by host**:
+3. The services are added and can be displayed in the **Configuration > Services > Services by host** menu:

 	![image](../assets/getting-started/quick_start_windows_snmp_21.png)